Mihir-Deshmukh/PixelFormer_efficient_attention/README.md

 - Environment setup and how to run are mentioned in the PixelFormer.ipynb

 ## Acknowledgements
-Most of the code has been adapted from [PixelFormer](https://github.com/ashutosh1807/PixelFormer).
-Please refer to their repo for the whole architecture.
+The code utilized in this project has been adapted from the [PixelFormer](https://github.com/ashutosh1807/PixelFormer) repository.
+For a comprehensive view of the entire architecture, please refer to the original repository.